 So you think that conventional vets are caring for our pets when they prescribe these so-called “prescription diets.”
-The efficacy of such diets are questionable to say the least.
+The efficacy of such diets is questionable to say the least.
 Conventional vets who sell this stuff are making high commissions as our dogs become sicker.
 Whenever I see those prescription diets on display I know the vet is not doing what’s right.
 It is a vet’s responsibility to know what he/she is selling.

 I have been warning dog owners about these foods for years.
 Folks, there is a new class action lawsuit!

 Hill’s Prescription Diet, Purina Pro Plan Veterinary Diets, Royal Canin Veterinary Diet, and Iams Veterinary Formula are being sued on the grounds that their products contain no drugs, medicines or ingredients that would have any significant impact on a pet’s health when compared to any other pet food.

 Consumers have been overcharged for this garbage and taken advantage.
 The lawsuit addresses the misrepresentation and illegal collusion of pet food retailers and manufacturers.
 All vets are supposed to know what they are selling to pet owners.
 This is a disgrace!
 Between the common abuse of vaccines and the multitude of food issues, I feel like pulling my hair out of my head.
 Most people won’t listen to me (despite all the evidence I provide).
 Not all vets subscribe to questionable practices, but it is not uncommon in conventional veterinary treatment.